equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 <hr>

-Threat modeling is much like brushing your teeth 🪥;</br> - daily short sessions -
+Threat modeling is much like brushing your teeth 🪥;</br> - 2 minutes 2 times a day -

 ---